-In the coming weeks, we’ll add more to this space…but now, in this first week-a thought and a question for you:
+In the coming weeks, we’ll discuss both general concepts and specific strategies…but now, in this first week, here’s a good start (plus a question for you):

 Thought: Learning to be content in all circumstances is the foundation for generating real wealth, especially in this economy.

 Why do I say this?
 Well, it’s my job to help people “ride out the storms” in their financial life.
 And I’ve noticed a very real difference between those that handle it well…and those that, well, don’t.

 See, relative to their income, the rich are frugal.
 They save and invest.
 They spend less than 65% of their take-home pay on day-to-day expenses.
 They save at least 10% in their retirement accounts and another 5% in taxable savings.
 They direct another 10% toward unknown big purchases.
 And they even live frugally enough to give another generous 10% to charities.

 Now-remember when I said this would be “real world”?
 The fact is, I know that you may not be even close to this, and you could even be feeling guilty right about now.
 That’s the LAST thing I want to do to you, but here’s what you CAN do right now:

 Set it as your personal goal to increase (or start) your household money moving in these directions: 1) savings 2) retirement 3) short-term (big purchase like a car or furniture) savings and 4) giving.
 This week, choose ONE of these categories and move money there, however small the amount.
 Then, when you do so-let somebody know you did it.
 Not to brag, but to settle it into your mind.